Greater Forest Park Conservation Initiative

 By giving to the Forest Park Conservancy, you can help advance essential GFPCI projects and efforts that are working to ensure a healthier Forest Park.
 A special thanks to the many caring individuals and organizations who have already committed to supporting the GFPCI, including KEEN Footwear, Bill Healy Foundation, Maybelle Clark MacDonald Fund, The Standard, New Outlook Financial and others.

 But to achieve the vision of a healthy Forest Park, we need everyone’s help.
 If you are interested in contributing, please contact us.
 Business support sponsorships of GFPCI projects also are available.
 To learn more, please contact our Executive Director, Renee Myers (503-223-5449, ext.
-105) or our Development and Communications Director Sheryl Sackman (503-223-5449, ext.107).
+105) or our Development & Communications Director Sheryl Sackman (503-223-5449, ext.107).